 To download the Program Committee brochure here.

 Dr. Antonio T. Baines is an Associate Professor in the Department of Biology at North Carolina Central University (NCCU) and an adjunct professor in the Department of Pharmacology in the School of Medicine at the University of North Carolina (UNC) Chapel Hill.
 He earned a ...See more See less

 Dr. Aguilar obtained his PhD degree in Immunochemistry from the School of Pharmacy and Biochemistry, University of Buenos Aires, Argentina.
 Dr. Aguilar pursued his post-doctoral training at the National institutes of Health in Bethesda, MD in the lab of the well-known cell ...See more See less

-Matt entered the research field over 24 years ago as a lab animal technician at the TSI/Mason contract research facility.
-Since then, he has worked at contract facilities such as TSI and OREAD Biosafety as well as in industry at Pharmacia, Pfizer, Sanofi-Aventis, and Biogen ...See more See less
+Matt entered the research field over 20 years ago as a lab animal technician at the TSI/Mason contract research facility.
+He has worked at both contract facilities such as TSI and OREAD Biosafety as well in industry at Pharmacia, Pfizer, and Sanofi-Aventis.
+During that period he ...See more See less

 Brian McNally received his doctorate in Cell & Molecular Biology at University of Texas Southwestern Medical Center, where he focused on the transcriptional mechanisms governing polycystic kidney disease, renal cancer and development.
 His post-doctoral fellowship concentrated on ...See more See less

 For bugs, spam, technical support or questions please call +1-714-463-4673 or